insight-platform/Savant/samples/template/README.md

 ## Development Quick Start

-Instructions below assume current current platform is x86 and current directory is `template`.
+Instructions below assume current platform is x86 and current directory is `template`.

 In case the `template` sample was copied into custom directory, `devcontainer.json` config will need to be updated.
 E.g. directory name is `my-module`, then